BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/ecosystem.md

 From a musical point of view, it has its own interactive programming and lives coding packages and a subsystem for composing patterns and signal graphs.
 Its strength lies in opening up the possibility of dealing, creating, manipulating, and combining signal-flow graphs.
-One hast to get used to its aged syntax.
+One has to get used to its aged syntax.

 (sec-scide)=
 ## The Development Environment